mariostg/bft/mkdocs/docs/capitalproject/index.md

     Your project database already contains a New Year allocation for the specified project, FY and fund.

+!!!
+Warning "Project C.999999 - BASEMENT RENO fund (c111) does not exist, no capital Forecasts have been recorded."
+    The fund specified in the CSV file does not exist in the database.

 ### In Year Upload

 The In Year upload allows for recording on a quarterly basis the encumbrance, allocation, estimates and encumbrance of each capital project.